Kindergarten Family Life Education (FLE)

 K.2 Students will identify positive ways in which family members and friends show love, affection, respect, and appreciation for each other.

-Descriptive Statement: Discussion will include appropriate behaviors such as hugging, listening, protecting, providing guidance, encouraging, and praising.
-The concept that some behaviors may be inappropriate will be introduced.
+Descriptive Statement: Discussion will include the definitions of appreciation and respect, and what behaviors might show appreciation and respect.
+Discussion will include appropriate behaviors such as hugging, listening, protecting, providing guidance, encouraging, and praising.
+The concept that some behaviors may be unwanted will be introduced.

 K.3 Students will identify elements of good and bad touches by others.